Furnace Repair Checklist

 - Ensure the control is set to “heat” instead of “off” or “cool.”

 - Make sure the program is showing the appropriate day and time and is programmed to “run.”
 If you’re having a hard time overriding the program, set the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will force the heater to start if thermostat programming is causing a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.